AspieSoft/miniforge-js/readme.md

 **Note: if encrypt or compress are used, and standAlone is false, you will need to use miniforge('./app.js'); method to require the file.**

-Even if standAlone:

-- If compress is used, lzutf8 module is required.
-- If encrypt is used, crypto-js module is required.
-- If either are used, require-from-string module is required.

-If standAlone, the file will warn the user what modules are needed to run it, if not installed when the file is required.
+If standAlone, the file (when ran/imported) will warn the user what modules (if not installed) are needed to run it.